Should You Do a 3rd Year in Investment Banking?

-Given how accelerated recruiting is (which in the past, has kicked off within 3-6 months of graduation), many people now opt to do an additional year in banking.
+Given how accelerated recruiting is (in the past, it has kicked off within 3-6 months of graduation), many people now opt to do an additional year in banking.
 Check out our Private Equity Recruiting Course if you're interested in learning more about the recruiting process and what you need to know to prepare.

 Let’s go over the mechanics as well as the pros and cons of this decision.

 Why does the 3rd Year Analyst Position Exist?

 Investment banks want to keep their analysts, but associates often cost 1.5 to 2x as much as analysts.
 So, many firms require their analysts to do a third year before a potential promotion to the associate level.